-901.4.3 CUSTODY OF JUVENILE DELINQUENTS
+901.4.3 CUSTODY OF JUVENILES - STATE REQUIREMENTS

-Juvenile delinquents should be held in non-secure custody while at the Kingston Police Department unless another form of custody is authorized by this policy or is necessary due to exigent circumstances.
+Juveniles should be held in non-secure custody while at the Kingston Police Department unless another form of custody is authorized by this policy or is necessary due to exigent circumstances.

-Officer may take a juvenile delinquent into custody without a warrant under the same circumstances for which an adult may be arrested for a crime.
-Every reasonable effort should then be made to give notice of the custody to a parent or other person legally responsible for the child as soon as practicable (Family Court Act § 305.2; CPL § 120.90; CPL § 140.20; CPL § 140.27).
+A member serving as a peace officer or a police officer may take a juvenile into custody under the same circumstances for which an adult may be arrested for a crime (Family Court Act § 305.2).

-Juvenile delinquents and juvenile offenders should generally be released to the custody of a parent or other legally responsible person upon the issuance of an appearance ticket to the child and the person to whose custody the child is released (Family Court Act § 305.2).
+Upon arrest, every reasonable effort should be made to give notice and location of the juvenile in custody to a parent or other person legally responsible for the child, or when neither are available, to the person with whom the child resides, as soon as practicable (Family Court Act § 305.2; CPL § 120.90; CPL § 140.20; CPL § 140.27).

-Upon being taken into custody, adolescent offenders, juvenile offenders, and other juvenile delinquents with special circumstances should be taken to the youth part of the superior court or family court, as appropriate.
-If the court is not in session, members should take the juvenile before an appropriate magistrate as designated by the court (Family Court Act § 305.2; CPL § 140.20; CPL § 140.27; CPL § 722.21).
+After providing notice, juveniles should generally be released to the custody of a parent or other legally responsible person upon the issuance of an appearance ticket to the child and the person to whose custody the child is released (Family Court Act § 305.2).
+Alternatively, upon being taken into custody, juveniles with special circumstances should be taken to the youth part of the superior court or family court.
+If the court is not in session, members should take the juvenile before an appropriate magistrate as designated by the court (Family Court Act § 305.2; Family Court Act § 312.2; CPL § 140.20; CPL § 140.27; CPL § 722.21).

-In cases where the member determines that it is necessary to question the juvenile delinquent, the child may be transported to a location specifically designated for the purpose of questioning juveniles, even in cases where the member intends to later transport the juvenile to court.
-If the member intends to release the juvenile after questioning, and upon the consent of a parent or other person legally responsible for the care of the child, the juvenile may be taken to his/her residence for questioning for a reasonable period of time (Family Court Act § 305.2; CPL § 140.20).
+In cases where the member determines that it is necessary to question the juvenile, the juvenile may be transported to a location specifically designated for the purpose of questioning juveniles, even in cases where the member intends to later transport the juvenile to court.
+If the member intends to release the juvenile after questioning, and upon the consent of a parent or other person legally responsible for the care of the juvenile, the juvenile may be taken to the juvenile's residence for questioning for a reasonable period of time (Family Court Act § 305.2; CPL § 140.20).